-Summer Support (from May 16th to August 15th) - Students should discuss their summer plans well in advance with their advisors.
+Summer Support- Students should discuss their summer plans well in advance with their advisors.
 In order to be paid by Rice for the summer, students must register for at least 9 hours of MSNE 800.
 Students planning a summer internship off-campus, with their advisor's approval, must inform the graduate administrator by May 1 in order to complete the required financial arrangements.